dtr-org/unit-e/doc/build-unix.md

 Notes
 -----
-The release is built with GCC and then "strip bitcoind" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip united" to strip the debug symbols, which reduces the executable size by about 90%.